Everyone’s Burning Question?

 Exactly!
 You’ll try reaching out to them and ask them to speak up if they feel comfortable.

 The same goes for you too.
 You’ll never get weak for speaking up for yourself and talking through your problems with someone you trust.

-- Learn different coping mechanisms (and pick your favorite)
+- Learn different coping mechanisms (and pick your favourite)

 Some people find comfort in food while some find it in sleep.
 This is their ‘coping mechanism’.
 It helps them to handle a situation that gives them a crippling amount of anxiety.
 While some actions are natural like shouting, throwing things, or cursing, they DO NOT count as a coping mechanism.

-In some cases, people choose psychologists to help them through CBT (cognitive behavioral therapy).
+In some cases, people choose psychologists to help them through CBT (cognitive behavioural therapy).
 It is best to take your time to reflect and be self-aware.